aigw-project/metadata-center/README.md

 [![Architecture](docs/images/architecture.png)](docs/images/architecture.png)

+Cooperating with Inference Gateway(i.e. [AIGW](https://github.com/aigw-project/aigw)), we can achieve near real-time load metric collection by the following steps:

 1. Request proxy to Inference Engine:

-    a. prefill & total request number: +1
+    a. prefill & total request number: `+1`

-    b. prefill prompt length: +prompt-length
+    b. prefill prompt length: `+prompt-length`

 2. First token responded

-   a. prefill request number: -1
+   a. prefill request number: `-1`

-   b. prefill prompt length: -prompt-length
+   b. prefill prompt length: `-prompt-length`

-3. Request Done
+3. Request done

-   a. total request number: -1
+   a. total request number: `-1`

-This can achieve near realtime performance.

-Even more, we can introduce CAS API for adding, when it is required in the feature.
+Even more, we can introduce CAS API to reduce race, when it is required in the feature.

 ## 📚 Documentation